Search

 A modern light fixture in the shape of a mind map, with lights extending out in all directions.

 However, it was psychology consultant Tony Buzan who first popularized the term “mind map.”
-Buzan drew colorful, tree-like structures called radial trees where a central topic branched out to several sub-topics.
+As a master of the technique, Buzan drew colorful, tree-like structures called radial trees where a central topic branched out to several sub-topics.

 The Tony Buzan Learning Center defines their Mind Map as “a powerful graphic technique which provides a universal key to unlock the potential of the brain.
 It harnesses the full range of cortical skills – word, image, number, logic, rhythm, color, and spatial awareness – in a single, uniquely powerful manner.”